-A former collegiate and professional goalkeeper and women's assistant soccer coach at Cornell University, Hemant Sharma has long added his talent and experience to Tennessee's staff as a volunteer assistant, and begins his first season as Director of Soccer Operations.
+A former collegiate and professional goalkeeper and women's assistant soccer coach at Cornell University, Hemant Sharma has long added his talent and experience to Tennessee's staff as a volunteer assistant, and begins his second season as Director of Soccer Operations and ninth season on the UT staff.

 During his playing career at Cornell, the Short Hills, N.J., native was chosen both All-Ivy league and All-Region while reaching two NCAA Tournaments and playing on an Ivy league championship team in 1995.
 He set a school record for shutouts in a season and was ranked in the top 5 in NCAA Division I in goals-against-average in 1996.
 Sharma proved equally adept in the classroom as he was a member of the Dean's List and the winner of the prestigious James E. Rice writing prize.